-On this day in history, April 24th of 1994, David Robinson won the NBA scoring title by beating Shaq's average by .5 points.
+On this date in history, April 24th of 1994, David Robinson won the NBA scoring title by beating Shaq's scoring average by .5 points.

-Going into the final game of the season, Shaq said he couldn't care less about the title but he still put up a casual 32 points and 22 rebounds against the Nets.
-Those numbers sound pretty gaudy until you hear that David Robinson, who’s previous career high in points was 52, scored 71 against the God-awful Clippers.
+Going into the final game of the season, Shaq said he couldn't care less about the title.
+He ended up putting up a casual 32 points and 22 rebounds against the Nets -- a team he has a history of destroying (literally).
+Those numbers sound pretty gaudy until you hear David Robinson scored 71 (19 more than his previous career-high and 8 more than the previous franchise-high set by George Gervin) against the God-awful Clippers.

 When Magic coach Brian Hill heard the news, he called it a "mockery of the game."

-Unfortunately for Robinson, the Utah Jazz were a little better than the Clippers and beat the Spurs 3-1 in the first round of the playoffs.
+Unfortunately for Lucas and Robinson, the Utah Jazz were a little better than the Clippers and beat the Spurs 3-1 in the first round of the NBA playoffs.
 As for Robinson, he scored just 9 more points in the whole series than he did in just his final regular season game.

-Not everybody seems to care about a scoring titles as Robinson.
+Not everybody seems to care about a scoring title as much as Robinson.
 This is what Kevin Durant posted on the final game of a season when he was up for the scoring title.